 Pumpkins for Vision

-Did you know that pumpkins are one of the best sources of vitamin A—an essential nutrient for optimal eye health.
+Did you know that these amazing pumpkins are one of the best sources of vitamin A—an essential nutrient for optimal eye health.
 A single cup of pumpkin contains more than 200 percent of the RDA of vitamin A. Pumpkins beautiful orange colour to high levels of beta-carotene—a powerful antioxidant your body uses to make even more vitamin A. Beta-carotene provides high levels of anti-oxidant protection to your body’s 70-100 Trillion cells.

 Pumpkins for Immunity